UematsuSatoru/furima-38871/README.md

 | user                | references           | null: false, foreign_key: true|

 ### Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :sends
+- belongs_to :send
 - has_one :records

 ## sendsテーブル